 Improve access of services for the victims by providing safe shelter, financial support housing, legal assistance and mental health services.

-Implement campaigns so the majority of people in Bangladesh are aware of the anti violence laws and the support available for them.
+Implement on going campaigns so the majority of people in Bangladesh are aware of the anti violence laws and the support available for them.

-Increasing the number of civil servants in the judicial system is recommended, it been seen that people in the judicial system are so overburdened with the increasing cases, that they are unable to give sufficient time to each one.
+Increasing the number of civil servants in the judicial system is recommended, it have been seen that people in the judicial system are so overburdened with the increasing cases, that they are unable to give sufficient time to each one.
 Due to pressure from seniors and politicians to reduce the cases they often try to not record the cases of the victim.
 If the number of civil servants in judiciary as well as police force will be increased quick delivery of justice will also be possible.
+Moreover, ensure proper training to the judicial body so they can serve the victims more efficiently.

 The speedy trial court is to be formed for quick delivery of justice.
 It has been seen that victims of violence have to wait for long years to get justice and during this time, their perpetrators are free to roam and commit crime again.
 In order to protect women from violence there should be speedy trials formed.